-- 206. Section 67 of the Pharmacy Act 2007 is amended- - (a) in subsection (3), by the substitution of the following paragraph for paragraph (1): - "(l) inspect and copy or extract information from any data, including data that constitutes personal data within the meaning of- - (i) the Data Protection Regulation, or - (ii) Part 5 of the Data Protection Act 2018.",
+195. Section 67 of the Pharmacy Act 2007 is amended-

+- (a) in subsection (3), by the substitution of the following paragraph for paragraph (l): - "(1) inspect and copy or extract information from any data, including data that constitutes personal data within the meaning of- - (i) the Data Protection Regulation, or

-- (b) by the insertion of the following subsection after subsection (12): - "(13) In this section, 'Data Protection Regulation' means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 201634 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)."
+- (b) by the insertion of the following subsection after subsection (12): - "(13) In this section, 'Data Protection Regulation' means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 5 201628 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).".